TashfeenAhmed12/HelloFresh-Database-Management-System/README.md

-# HelloFresh Database Management System
+# HelloFresh Database Management System - Group Project McGill University

 ## Project Overview
 This project develops a SQL database tailored for HelloFresh, the leading meal kit delivery service.
 The database is structured to support HelloFresh's business operations, focusing on customer management, subscription services, supplier interactions, and inventory tracking.
 This system is designed to enhance operational efficiencies and data-driven decision-making.